-Stylized fact 4: The difference Ê - E_i between the (aggregated) decile and the household spending diversities tends to either rise in income or to first fall and to then rise in income (U-relation).
+Stylized fact 4: The difference Ê - E_i between the spending diversities on the (aggregated) group and the household level tends to either rise in income or to first fall and to then rise in income (U-relation).

-As can be inferred from figures 2, 4 and 6, this stylized fact results from the following shapes of the entropy curves: at low income levels, both \hat{E} and E_i rise and $\hat{E} - E_i$ can either rise or fall.
+This suggests that the heterogeneity in variety demand across households belonging to the same income group depends on the level of income and that it rises in income when income is sufficiently large.
+As can be inferred from figures 3, 6, and 9, this stylized fact results from the following shapes of the entropy curves: at low income levels, both \hat{E} and E_i rise and $\hat{E} - E_i$ can either rise or fall.
 At high levels of income, household spending diversity E_i falls, while \hat{E} either rises or falls less strongly, implying that $\hat{E} - E_i$ increases.

-It should be noted that, unlike in Figure 1, the E_i curves are shortened to the length of the \hat{E} curves in Figures 2-7.
-In these figures, both curves therefore begin at the average income of the lowest income decile and end at the average income of the highest income decile as those are the values for which the \hat{E} curve is properly defined.7 In Figure 8, the \hat{E} curves are plotted for the cases where households are grouped into 20 groups (middle) and 50 groups (right) and where averages are formed within these smaller groups (the case of three consumption categories is considered).
-The \hat{E} curves can then be draws for a larger income range, but their shapes do not change much in the range considered in graphs 2-7.
+It should be noted that, unlike in Figure 1, the E_i curves are shortened to the length of the \hat{E} curves in Figures 3 to 10.
+In these figures, both curves therefore begin at the average income of the poorest of the 50 income groups and end at the average income of the richest of these groups as those are the values for which the \hat{E} curve is properly defined.9 In Figure 11, the Engel curves for spending diversity on the aggregate level (i.e. \hat{E} as a function of x) are plotted for the cases where households are grouped into 10 groups (left), 20 groups (middle), and 50 groups (right) and where averages are formed within these larger groups (the case of three consumption categories is considered).
+The Engel curves for spending diversity can then only be plotted for a smaller income range, but their shapes do not change much within this range.